-In person tutoring is permitted during the guarded risk operational posture if the student and the tutor are comfortable with meeting.
+In person tutoring is permitted during the elevated risk operational posture if the student and the tutor are comfortable with meeting.
+Tutor/tutees must continue to wear face coverings, practice physical distancing, and minimize close contacts.
 Individual and group tutoring will be limited to the number of tutors available.
 Please continue to use drop-in tutoring and SI when available.

-If you have any questions regarding one-on-one matches for summer, please email email@example.com.
+If you have any questions regarding one-on-one matches, please email firstname.lastname@example.org.